Destination Deutschland: The Holiday Spirit of Germany’s Christmas Markets

-As one of the most exciting and modern countries in Europe, Germany has seen more dramatic changes in the past 100 years than most see in a millennia.
-While this makes Germany a perfect destination at any time of year, Christmas-time is most definitely a standout.
-The holiday is showcased with Christmas markets in the country’s towns and cities that thrive on remembering tradition instead of modernizing and updating.
-Another exciting thing about Germany (in spite of a well-earned reputation for angst over some past sins) is that Germans still dig deep into the Prussian, Lutheran, Catholic and Central European traditions that have made the country what it is today.
+Germany is a wonderful destination at any time of year, but Christmas-time is definitely a standout.
+The holiday season is filled with Christmas markets throughout the country’s towns and cities that thrive on remembering tradition.
+Germans still dig deep into the Prussian, Lutheran, Catholic and Central European traditions that have made the country what it is today.

 A Christian holiday following a season called Advent, Christmas is the time to prepare for the arrival of Christianity’s most important figure.
-The word Christmas literally means “the mass of Christ,” with “mass” being the Latin word for the sacramental Sunday gathering of Christians, and “Christ” being the Greek translation of the Hebrew name “Messiah” (a term given to Jesus of Nazareth by the early church).
-Christmas has been celebrated in Europe since the 4th century, by which time Christianity had become the dominant religion of the Byzantine and Roman Empires.
-Its timing amid the ancient pagan festival of winter solstice gave Christian converts all over the empire some ownership in the making of Christmas traditions.
+Christmas has been celebrated throughout Europe since the 4th century, by which time Christianity had become the dominant religion of the Byzantine and Roman Empires.
+Its timing amid the ancient pagan festival of winter solstice gave Christian converts all over Europe some ownership in the making of Christmas traditions.
 Gift-giving and greenery, for example, were solstice traditions that already existed among some Romans, while Yule logs and other foods were common seasonal traditions among Germanic peoples.

 The use of greenery, such as evergreen wreaths and Christmas trees, once reminded pagans of the inevitable coming of spring after the dark and grueling days of early December.
 The evergreen trees remind Christians of the coming of the church season of Christ’s earthly life and ministry.
 Other popular Christmas market items are traditional German nutcrackers, wood-carved figurines (often used as Christmas tree decorations) and Nativity sets, with figurines representing Mary, Joseph and baby Jesus and the shepherds, angels and wise men surrounding them during the stable birth.